-The role today of The Raleigh Fine Arts Society remains as it was in 1965: To encourage the pursuit of art, music and the written word.
+The role today of The Raleigh Fine Arts Society remains as it was in 1965: To cultivate, promote, and engage in the arts.
 That means identifying, supporting and recognizing creative people and helping assure their work is seen, heard and appreciated.

 This organization has established and nurtured the essential links among those who support these pursuits, those who enjoy them and those whose hands, hearts and minds create them.
 Since the 1970s The Raleigh Fine Arts Society has been actively involved in a variety of projects in support of the arts.